rusthub-org/kids/README.md

 ## Contributing

-You are welcome in contributing to the surfer project.
+You are welcome in contributing to the piexue.com.